SimonJMurphy/smurfmeister.github.com/research/index.markdown

 First-author Publications
 =========================
+* [Deriving the orbital properties of pulsators in binary systems through their light arrival time delays](/images/PM2.pdf), Murphy & Shibahashi (2015), MNRAS (arxiv:1504.05098)
-* [A search for non-pulsating, chemically normal stars in the delta Scuti instability strip using Kepler data](/images/non-pulsators.pdf), Murphy et al. (2015), MNRAS (arXiv:1412.7543)
+* [A search for non-pulsating, chemically normal stars in the delta Scuti instability strip using Kepler data](/images/non-pulsators.pdf), Murphy et al. (2015), MNRAS 447, 3948
 * [Investigating the A-Type Stars Using Kepler Data](http://www.springer.com/astronomy/astrophysics+and+astroparticles/book/978-3-319-09416-8), Murphy (2014), PhD thesis published by Springer.
 * [Finding binaries among Kepler pulsating stars from phase modulation of their pulsations](/images/PM.pdf), Murphy et al. (2014), MNRAS, 441, 2515.
     There is also an [astrobite article](http://astrobites.org/2014/05/05/binary-hunting-with-phase-variations/) about this paper.